Virtual Wedding Guide: Everything You Need to Know

 Q: Can you just hire a minister from somewhere and have them marry you over the internet?

 A: No. Many states and countries require that the minister marry you in-person.
 There are many laws that restrict ministers to marry couples over the internet from different states and countries.
-Sorry – officiants, minister, and celebrants can’t legally marry you on a Zoom meeting.
+Sorry – officiants, ministers, and celebrants can’t legally marry you on a Zoom meeting.

 Update 5/21/2020: Some states in the United States, have made it legal to marry couples over the computer.
 However, Nevada is not one of those states.
 Check your state and country’s laws to find out requirements for legal ceremonies in your state.